czirakim/Python.Arista.shutdown_ports/README.md

 ## Usage

 The project is made of just 1 python file.
-It was written in Python 2.7.
+It was written in Python 2.7 and uses pyeapi library.
 <br>The script was made to administratively shutdown port (Ethernet , not Management)
 <br>that are down and that are in access mode or trunk.
 But the script can be easily modified to shutdown
 <br>ports that are in a particular vlan or have some particular description for example.